A Guide to Extracurricular Activities for Grade 9

 Activities outside of the classroom can have a number of positive impacts:

-• They may improve your social life and allow you to get involved in your school community, especially in your first year of high school, when you are looking to meet new people.
+- They may improve your social life and allow you to get involved in your school community, especially in your first year of high school, when you are looking to meet new people.
+(For more information on leadership and getting the most out of your activities, check out Your Resume, Revamped: Securing Leadership Positions and Perfecting your Extracurricular Profile.)

 Trying to get involved as a freshman may seem daunting at first, but remember that you have a lot of resources at your disposal.